 This course will build upon concepts from Business Law I. This course teaches students the principles of property, secured transactions, business formation, corporate law, and administrative law.
 Upon successful completion of this course, students should be able to identify potential legal problems in their businesses and recognize when to engage the services of an attorney.
-Concepts of real property, personal property, bailments, estates and trusts, and insurance law will be covered.
-The formation, operation, and dissolution of the different business forms will be taught.
-The principles of bankruptcy law, professional responsibility, shareholders' rights, employment law, and environmental law will be introduced.
+Concepts of real property, personal property, bailments, estates and trusts, and insurance law are covered.
+The formation, operation, and dissolution of the different business forms are taught.
+The principles of bankruptcy law, professional responsibility, shareholders' rights, employment law, and environmental law are introduced.
+Course offered spring semesters.